 Apple 87W MacBook Pro charger

 Beware of cheap third-party chargers.
 The market is crowded with products that do not work with the Apple USB-C to Lightning cables.
-In our tests, only Apple’s USB-C to Lightning cable was capable of fast-charging the latest iPhones and iPads.
+In our tests, only a USB-C to Lightning cable was capable of fast-charging the latest iPhones and iPads.

 Important to know: If you use a USB-C to USB-A adapter, it interrupts the USB PD power delivery profile, which means that your iPhone will not charge at its fast potential speed or it may not charge at all.